-Over the last year alone, I was privileged to contribute to the following events…
+Over the last year alone, I translated my academic research into training activities for the following partners…

 International Labour Organization

-On November 20-22, 2017 I delivered an intensive 3-day training on Visual communication and digital storytelling for gender mainstreaming at the Training Centre of the International Labour Organization of the United Nations (ILO / UN)
+On November 20-22, 2017 I delivered an intensive 3-day training on Visual communication and digital storytelling for gender mainstreaming at the Gender Academy of the United Nations.

-We explored the extent to which visual communication and digital storytelling are to be strategically employed towards gender mainstreaming actions and comprehensive policies.
+We explored how to strategically employ visual communication and digital storytelling towards gender mainstreaming activities and comprehensive policies.

 As a result, the workshop led participants to understand and practice tools and competencies fundamental for their daily activities.

-On April 24th, I presented at a BBC public event my developing mobile App to teach and learn visual journalism.
-The event was hosted by the Arabic service and focused on the future of digital journalism.
+In April 2018, I presented at a BBC public event my mobile App to teach, learn and produce visual journalism.
+The event was hosted by the Arabic service as part of the Future Of Digital Journalism Festival.

-It is estimated that more images were produced in 2017 than throughout the whole history of photography till 2007.
+Visual media are estimated to account for more than half of digital data usage.
+Estimates suggest that more images were produced in 2017 alone than throughout the whole history of photography prior to smartphones.

 More information on my developing App – The Meta-Image is available on the dedicated section of this website.